atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Braille/tactile signage: There *is* Braille/tactile signage: Braille for classroom signs.
 Braille signs are sometimes too high to comfortably reach in a wheelchair.

+- Inaccessible spaces: There *is* Inaccessible spaces: Stairs on sides of floors on first floor.
+Third floor East side accessible only by stairwells.

 ### Building Features

 - There are 4 floors in the building.